 - Macaulay students must successfully complete a minimum of four additional honors courses.
 (The honors programs at some colleges require more.)

 - Macaulay students must complete honors in their major and a senior thesis or capstone project.

 - IF these options are not available, or with special permission, students may, with the approval of the Provost, choose among these three options: (1) Students may take two extra upper division Honors classes on any campus, including at Macaulay.
 (2) Students may enroll in Macaulay’s Springboard Senior Thesis class (a two-semester commitment; students will not be permitted to enter mid-year).
 (3) Students may complete an independent senior thesis project at their home campus, in consultation with their Macaulay advisor.

-- Macaulay students must either study abroad or complete a qualifying internship experience.
+- Macaulay students must either study abroad or complete a qualifying internship or research experience.

 - Macaulay students must complete thirty (30) hours of community service before the senior year.
 At least ten (10) hours must be completed within the first year.
 (Some campuses require more hours).

 - Macaulay students must adhere to the Honors Integrity Pledge at all times.